SandyRodger/JS225_OOJ/L4_closures_and_function_scope.md

 - As long as a variable remains accessible Javascript can't free up that piece of memory for garbage collection.

+##### What is garbage collection?

+Garbage collection, or GC, is an automatic process by which Javascript frees up memory by deleting values that are no longer needed.
+It does this by tracking references.
+This allows it to find values that have no remaining references in the program and delete them.
+Here is an example:

+let height = 180
+let func = function() {
+  let name = 'charles';
+  console.log(name);
+}

+func() // charles
+// name is now eligible for GC
+// height is not eligible for GC as the reference count for it is greater than 0

+GC helps to prevent memory leaks, bugs and security failures.
+It is in contrast with other languages like C/C++ where memory must be manually deallocated.

+A problem with GC is when objects reference each other, in which case they will never be deleted.
+These are called reference cycles and can cause memory leaks.
+Modern Javascript uses a mark and sweep algorithm to avoid this problem.

+GC applies differently to objects stored on the stack and on the heap.
+On the stack Javascript stores most primitive values and references.
+Everything else goes on the heap.

+GC happens at automated intervals and cannot be triggered by a dev.
+Not does GC happen immediately when a variable becomes eligible for GC.

 #### The stack and heap

 - not all values in JS are garbage-collected.